JosephSilber/panacea/readme.md

 ## Introduction

-Panacea provides a clean API for defining basic Gulp tasks for your application.
+Panacea provides a clean API for your Gulp tasks, with some nice predefined mixins.

 ## Motivation